-I.A.6.
+I.A.4.
 Entrance to Advanced Courses

-It shall be the policy of the College to award entrance to advanced courses, although not quantity credit (except as noted in points 4 and 5 above) to those first year students having adequate preparation according to the evaluation of the appropriate department.
+It shall be the policy of the College to award entrance to advanced courses, although not quantity credit (except as noted in IV.M.2) to those first year students having adequate preparation according to the evaluation of the appropriate department.